Table of Contents

 Another excellent hunting companion, Plottadors are a medium-sized hybrid that can weigh around 50 to 65 lbs when fully grown.

-Although they are fairly an active breed, they can do well in smaller living spaces and only require 30 to 45 minutes of daily exercise.
+Although they are a fairly active breed, they can do well in smaller living spaces and only require 30 to 45 minutes of daily exercise.

-Personality-wise, they tend to take after their Plott Hound parents, so they may be a little reserved around strangers in comparison to their Labrador parents.
+Personality-wise, they tend to take after their Plott Hound parents, so they may be a little reserved around strangers compared to their Labrador parents.